nrfconnect/sdk-nrfxlib/nrf_802154/doc/feature_description.rst

 If a new delayed operation is scheduled to be executed while a previous one is still ongoing, the driver prematurely aborts the previous operation.

 .. note::
-   This feature requires the support for scheduling radio operations in the 802.15.4 Service Layer, which is currently not supported by nRF53 chips.
+   This feature requires the support for scheduling radio operations in the 802.15.4 Service Layer.

 .. _features_description_delayed_rx: